2.18 Summary

 .

-Each of these elements contributes to Rust's goals of safety, performance, and concurrency.
-Understanding them lays a solid foundation for more advanced topics like ownership, lifetimes, and concurrent programming.
-The next chapters will delve deeper into these areas, showing how Rust's unique features further distinguish it from C and other systems languages.
+Each of these elements contributes to Rust’s focus on safety, performance, and concurrency.
+Understanding them provides a solid foundation for more advanced topics such as ownership, lifetimes, and multi-threaded programming.
+The next chapters will delve deeper into these areas, illustrating how Rust’s unique features further distinguish it from C and other systems languages.